plastboks/Pulpy/readme.md

 Branches
 ========
-There will mainly be two branches in this repo (@github) at all times.
+There will mainly be two branches in this repository (@github) at all times.
 The master and develop branch.
 The master branch will be kept back feature wise of the develop branch.
 This is to ensure the stability of the master branch

 License